frank005/convo_ai/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Advanced TTS Options

+The playground supports advanced, optional configuration for both Microsoft and ElevenLabs TTS vendors.
+Only fields you fill out are sent in the agent configuration (empty/blank fields are omitted from the JSON).

+**Microsoft TTS Optional Parameters:**
+- `rate`: Speaking rate (0.5–2.0, optional)
+- `speed`: Alternate speaking rate (0.5–2.0, optional)
+- `volume`: Audio volume (0–100, optional)
+- `sample_rate`: Audio sampling rate in Hz (e.g., 24000, optional)

+**ElevenLabs TTS Optional Parameters:**
+- `sample_rate`: Audio sampling rate in Hz (e.g., 24000, optional)
+- `stability`: Voice stability (0–1, optional)
+- `similarity_boost`: Similarity boost (0–1, optional)
+- `style`: Voice style (0–1, optional)
+- `use_speaker_boost`: Enable speaker boost (boolean, optional)

+**UI Improvements:**
+- Tooltips for all TTS fields, including new options
+- TTS key field is vendor-specific and only shown for the selected vendor
+- Skip Patterns tooltip is now concise and positioned to avoid overflow

+**Note:** Only the parameters you fill out are sent to the API.
+Defaults are not sent unless explicitly set.